Fostering Employability and Inclusion

 National Employer Engagement Manager

-Meet Miranda Fenwick, our dynamic National Employer Engagement Manager at NeuroMoves!
-With a rich background in community development and a passion for inclusive employment, Miranda...
+Meet Maz Fenwick FIEP, our dynamic National Employer Engagement Manager at NeuroMoves!
+With a rich background in community and personal development, Maz is a passionate...

 Read moreDeclan Lee